thenoisyninga/car_workshop_app/README.md

 # car_workshop_app

-An app that manages a car workshop's data.
-For example customers, cars, jobs, and the financial expenses for parts and services.
+A flutter program that stores and manages data for auto shops, including customers, cars, jobs, and the financial expenses for parts and services.